Historic Sites of the Washington State and Territorial Library: 1853 to the present

 The late 1960s and the 1970s witnessed the growth of the State Library branch library services.
 During this time the State Library established a branch library at the Department of Transportation in 1968; at the Department of Ecology in 1970; and at the Department of Energy in 1978.

+In 1987, the Washington Room in the Pritchard Building underwent renovations.
+The renovations resulted in a new ceiling that covered brighter lights, and much better air flow.
+The renovations took the whole summer with Gene Bismuti overseeing the library during the construction.
 The library was later named the Joel M. Pritchard Library, after the noted supporter of civil rights and environmental legislation in Washington State.
 Pritchard served 39 years as a State Representative, Congressman, and finally as Lieutenant Governor from 1989-1997.

 A review of the collections of the Washington State Library in the late 1990s confirmed 547,554 discrete works.
 This is a conservative number of the State Library’s holdings as careful examination in the following decade would reveal many items not yet cataloged.

 (Timespan: 43 years.
 Librarians: Reynolds, Swartz, Zussy.)